meng1994412/Custom_Object_Detector/README.md

 ## Approaches
 * The dataset is obatined from [Caltech101](http://www.vision.caltech.edu/Image_Datasets/Caltech101/) and [13 Natural Scene Categories](http://vision.stanford.edu/resources_links.html)
 * In this project, car side category inside caltech101 dataset is used for building the object detector.
 Generally speaking, any categories can be used to build the specific object detector.
-All we need to do is define a `.json` file to store framework configurations, which looks similar to `car.json`[file](https://github.com/meng1994412/Custom_Object_Detector/blob/master/custom_object_detector/configuration/cars.json).
+All we need to do is define a `.json` file to store framework configurations, which looks similar to `car.json` ([check file](https://github.com/meng1994412/Custom_Object_Detector/blob/master/custom_object_detector/configuration/cars.json)).

 ## Results
 ### Experiment preparation
 Generally speaking, the object detector can be used for detecting any objects (at least, any object categories inside caltech101 dataset), though the car side category is used for demo in this project.
-For different objects, all we need to do is defining a new (or modifying) the `.json` file, e.g., in this project, `cars.json`[file](https://github.com/meng1994412/Custom_Object_Detector/blob/master/custom_object_detector/configuration/cars.json).
+For different objects, all we need to do is defining a new (or modifying) the `.json` file, e.g., in this project, `cars.json` ([check file](https://github.com/meng1994412/Custom_Object_Detector/blob/master/custom_object_detector/configuration/cars.json)).

-After running `explore_dims.py`[file](https://github.com/meng1994412/Custom_Object_Detector/blob/master/custom_object_detector/explore_dims.py), average object dimensions are computed.
+After running `explore_dims.py` ([check file](https://github.com/meng1994412/Custom_Object_Detector/blob/master/custom_object_detector/explore_dims.py)), average object dimensions are computed.
 The results are shown in Figure 1.

 <img src="https://github.com/meng1994412/Custom_Object_Detector/blob/master/custom_object_detector/output/milestone_demo/explore_dimension.png" width="200">